syncfusion-content/javascript-docs/js/api/ejAutocomplete.md

 Fills the autocomplete textbox with the first matched item from the suggestion list automatically based on the entered text when enabled.

-N> This property works only when “[filterType](http://help.syncfusion.com/js/api/ejautocomplete#members:filtertype)” is set as “startswith”
+N> This property works only when “[filterType](http://help.syncfusion.com/js/api/ejautocomplete#members:filtertype)” property is set as “startswith”

 Default Value:
 {:.param}